sbohmann/photobackup-server/README.md

 The ImageMagick 7 library is used to convert photos and create thumbnails.

+Currently, three ways to run the photobackup server are offically supprted:

+* Running the published docker image
+* Building and running a locall docker image
+* Manual installafion on FreeBSD

 ## Supported platforms

 For now, just FreeBSD and Linux, supporting docker.